damonallison/dotnet/README.md

 Assume that Microsoft continues with this OSS track.
 What advantages will they have over the OSS community?
 What advantage does Google, Apple, Amazon, or Facebook have over the OSS community?
 Why would engineers want to program for Windows?
 For Exchange?
 For SQL Server?
 Why would I ever want to program with Microsoft's tools?

+* VS Code takes the minimalist route.
-> Unlike traditional IDEs with everything but the kitchen sink, you can tune your installation to the development technologies you care about.
+> "Unlike traditional IDEs with everything but the kitchen sink, you can tune your installation to the development technologies you care about."
 > Code has a high productivity code editor, when combined with programming language services, gives you the power of an IDE with the speed of a text editor.

 ## Common Language Infrastructure

+From Essential C# 6.0 - notes on the CLI.

 The common language infrastructure is the set of components required for a high level language to execute.